flox/flox/doc/release-notes/rl-0.9.0.md

  - Environments are now declared in a `manifest.toml` file located inside the `.flox` folder. `flox edit` will allow edits and validate changes made.
  - The FloxHub service and its associated commands are now available to anyone with a valid GitHub account.
 These commands will direct you to sign up: `flox push`, `flox pull`, `flox auth login`.
  - Several deprecated subcommands were removed.
 Notably the `build` and `publish` commands are no longer available in Flox CLI.
 We have plans to return the build and publish features to Flox in the future.
 Consult the `--help` or `man flox` for a full list of supported commands.
- - The Flox catalog that powers search and install is now tied to NixPkgs `23.11` stable branch.
-We have short term plans to expand the library of software in the Flox Catalog. `update` and `upgrade` will advance metadata index and software versions along the stable `23.11` branch.
+ - The Flox catalog that powers search and install is now tied to the NixPkgs `23.11` stable branch.
+We have short term plans to expand the library of software in the Flox Catalog.
+Currently `update` and `upgrade` will advance metadata index and software versions along the stable `23.11` branch.

 We especially want to thank all our github.com/flox/flox contributors and discourse community members for all your valuable feedback!